Drosophila

-One species of Drosophila in particular, D. melanogaster, has been heavily used in research in genetics and is a common model organism in developmental biology.
+One species of Drosophila in particular, Drosophila melanogaster, has been heavily used in research in genetics and is a common model organism in developmental biology.
 The terms "fruit fly" and "Drosophila" are often used synonymously with D. melanogaster in modern biological literature.
 The entire genus, however, contains more than 1,500 species and is very diverse in appearance, behavior, and breeding habitat.

 Etymology

-The term "Drosophila", meaning "dew-loving", is a modern scientific Latin adaptation from Greek words δρόσος, drósos, "dew", and φίλος, phílos, "loving" with the Latin feminine suffix -a.
+The term "Drosophila", meaning "dew-loving", is a modern scientific Latin adaptation from Greek words δρόσος, drósos, "dew", and φίλος, phílos, "loving".

 Morphology

 Drosophila species are small flies, typically pale yellow to reddish brown to black, with red eyes.
 When the eyes (essentially a film of lenses) are removed, the brain is revealed.
 Drosophila brain structure and function develop and age significantly from larval to adult stage.
 Developing brain structures make these flies a prime candidate for neuro-genetic research.
+According to a study published in Nature in October 2024, by the scientists examining the brain of an adult female Drosophila, the shape and location of each of its 130,000 neurons and 50 million synapses were identified.
+In this study, the most detailed analysis ever conducted on the brain of an adult animal is represented.
 Many species, including the noted Hawaiian picture-wings, have distinct black patterns on the wings.
 The plumose (feathery) arista, bristling of the head and thorax, and wing venation are characters used to diagnose the family.
 Most are small, about 2-4 mm long, but some, especially many of the Hawaiian species, are larger than a house fly.